uyuni-project/subscription-matcher/RELEASING.md

 14. Repeat for the 6-13 for the required `Devel:Galaxy:Manager:[Head|X.Y]` codestreams.
 15. Ping the release engineer.

+NOTE: `osc` only works by default for the public OBS instance (build.opensuse.org).
+Adjust your command to work with the internal one for `Devel:Galaxy:Manager:*` codestreams.

 ## If there are new Java dependencies

 1. Use [tetra](https://github.com/moio/tetra) to generate the main package and the kit package.
 Remember to adjust the SPEC